 Although it looks easy, Savasana (Corpse Pose) has been called the most difficult of the asanas.
 Indeed, many yoga students who can happily balance, bend, and twist through the rest of class struggle with just lying on the floor.
 The reason is that the art of relaxation is harder than it looks.
 It doesn’t happen on demand: You can’t just say, “OK, I’m going to relax, right now!”
 (Just ask the millions of Americans who have trouble falling asleep at night.)
 That’s why Savasana is such a gift.
 The pose sets up the conditions that allow you to gradually enter a truly relaxed state, one that is deeply refreshing in itself and that also can serve as a starting point for meditation.

-When you first start practicing Savasana, it can be a struggle to relax in the pose; you may lie there feeling tense and staring at the ceiling.
+When you first start practicing Corpse Pose, it can be a struggle to relax in the pose; you may lie there feeling tense and staring at the ceiling.
 Or, like some students, you might fall asleep the moment you lie down.
-The essence of Savasana is to relax with attention, that is, to remain conscious and alert while still being at ease.
+The essence of Corpse Pose is to relax with attention.
+In other words, to remain conscious and alert while still being at ease.
 Remaining aware while relaxing can help you begin to notice and release long-held tensions in your body and mind.

 If you feel uncomfortable in any part of your body, you may need further support.
-Use props to relieve any pressure and release tension so you can fully relax.
+Use props to relieve any pressure and release tension.
 Lying flat on the floor is an unusual experience and can feel strange at first, so be patient with yourself.
 Over time, you’ll enjoy it more.
 Even if you feel like moving, try to stay there for a few minutes until it becomes easier.
 Gradually notice that a feeling of complete stillness draws you inside.
 You may notice that the breath has become quiet and almost invisible.

-When coming out of Savasana, first take a few deep breaths.
+When coming out of Corpse Pose, first take a few deep breaths.
 Give yourself a few moments to regain physical awareness of your arms and legs, and then slowly move your body with gentle attention.

-A regular practice of Savasana will train you again and again in the art of relaxation, an essential quality for meditation and a true experience of yoga.
+A regular practice of Savasana will train you again and again in the art of relaxation.
+This is an essential quality for meditation and a true experience of yoga.
 As you release your physical body, you may even discover another part of yourself that is light and free.